 EMF Survey Services

-What does an EMF-surveyor do?
+What does an EMF-survey include?

 EMF hotspots in the home are often very localized, so they can affect one part of a house much more than another.